Peter Turner Photography/shutterstock

 The problem comes when you have many plants in the same area that need to be protected.
 If your plants are in a row, then using one long, low loop of chicken wire to cover them all is an elegant solution.
 If not, you may need to investigate other options.

 Scent repellents are a very common humane pest control option for outdoor problems, especially if you don’t want to install any physical barriers.
 But scent repellents are not always effective.
 Homemade solutions range from human hair and coffee grounds to rotten eggs, cayenne pepper spray, garlic and castor oil.
 When contemplating these DIY mixtures, pick those that keep your garden smelling nice (such as cirtonella) and won’t damage the leaves of your plants while experimenting.
+Did you know spicy scents are a humane way for how to keep dogs out of flower beds?
+It’s true!

 Remember, there may be some hungry animals that simply won’t care what you spray on your plants.
 Store-bought pellets and predator urine may also prove effective, but it’s more of a trial-and-error process.